Ann Curry

 Ann Curry (born November 19, 1956) is an American retired journalist, who has been a reporter for more than 45 years, focused on war zones and natural disasters.
-She has reported from wars in Kosovo, Iraq, Syria, Lebanon, Palestine, Afghanistan, Darfur, Congo, and the Central African Republic, as well as the 2004 Indian Ocean tsunami and the 2010 Haiti earthquake.
+She has reported from wars in Kosovo, Iraq, Syria, Lebanon, Israel, Afghanistan, Darfur, Congo, and the Central African Republic, as well as the 2004 Indian Ocean tsunami and the 2010 Haiti earthquake.
 Her appeal via Twitter regarding the latter disaster topped the site's "most powerful" list and was credited for helping speed the arrival of humanitarian planes.

 In June 2012, she became the national and international correspondent-anchor for NBC News and the anchor at large for the Today show.
 She was co-anchor of Today from June 9, 2011, to June 28, 2012, and the program's news anchor from March 1997 until becoming co-anchor.
 She was also the anchor of Dateline NBC from 2005 to 2011.

 In January 2015, Curry left NBC News after nearly 25 years to found her own multi-platform media startup.
 She continued to conduct news interviews on network television, including securing an exclusive interview with Iranian Foreign Minister Javad Zarif in 2015 about the Iran nuclear talks.
 She hosted and produced We'll Meet Again with Ann Curry from 2018 to 2019 on PBS.